-A key issue however, is not just delivering new schemes that have a positive impact on the canal environment but also maintaining the environment.
-The Council will therefore look to ensure continued improvements and maintenance to the canal in partnership with the Canal & River Trust (CRT).
+A key issue is not just delivering new schemes that have a positive impact on the canal environment but also maintaining the environment.
+The Council will therefore look to ensure continued improvements and maintenance to the canal in partnership with the CRT.

 Indicator Target

 AAPLE4.1 - the proportion of planning 100%

 permissions granted in accordance with

-Canal & River Trust planning related

-advice
+CRT planning-related advice